codemagic-ci-cd/codemagic-docs/content/building/environment-variables.md

 printenv
 ```

-Here you'll find the description of Codemagic read-only environment variables that may be useful in your build configuration.
+Here is the list of Codemagic read-only environment variables that may be useful in your build configuration.

 | **Environment variable** | **Value**                                                                                                                                                       |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |